 Creating a Homeschool Routine that You Can Stick

 We have all done it.
-Created a seemingly perfect routine and within days or just a couple of weeks, we are done with it.
-We tried, but it just wasn’t worth sticking with.
+Created a seemingly perfect routine, and within days or just a couple of weeks, we are tossing it out of the window.
+We tried, but we just couldn’t seem to stick with it.
 Why is that?

-Why do we work to create a routine but can’t seem to implement it into our homeschooling routines?
+Why do we work so hard to create a routine but can’t seem to implement it into our homeschooling routines?

 Use your family’s natural rhythm as a baseline, working with the good and natural habits that already exist.

-Be Realistic.
-Why do many homeschool routines fail us?
-Honestly, we are over ambitious and cram too many things in them.
-We feel like we need a drastic change to get things in order, and we feel like we have been slacking, so we need to do all the things.
-But there are only so many hours in a day, and with homeschooling we need margin.
 Margin to be flexible when necessary.
-When we add every subject, every chore, or a list of “to-dos” in our daily routine, we are setting ourselves up for failure.
+When we add every subject, every chore, or a list of “to-dos” in our daily routine, we set ourselves up for failure.
 Use time blocking, or looping subjects, and plan for rest.
-Too often we invent a plan that contains more than what we can complete in a day.
+Too often, we invent a plan that contains more than what we can complete in a day.
 When we realize we can’t keep up with the plan, we end up tossing the entire plan altogether.

 By shifting our perspective of how we view our routine and seeing it as a valuable tool instead of letting it intimidate us, you can use your routine for a purpose.
 The purpose of a routine for many homeschool families is peace, consistency, and energizing our homeschools.

 A routine is intimate.
 It is personal and should be customized to your unique family.
-Trying on someone else’s routine usually ends in disappointment, because we are trying to use something that was designed for someone else.
+Trying on someone else’s routine usually ends in disappointment because we are trying to use something designed for someone else.

 We don’t have to craft the perfect routine all at once.
-Slowly implement changes to your routine and get a feel for what to keep, what to change, and what to let go of completely.
+Slowly implement changes to your routine.
+You can get a feel for what to keep, what to change, and what to let go of completely.
 But tailor it to your unique family and make it serve you well.